 add events to calendar API.

-- You must identify scheduled events before your anomaly detection job analyzes the data for that time period.
+- You must identify scheduled events before your job analyzes the data for that time period.
 Machine learning results are not updated retroactively.

 - If your iCalendar file contains recurring events, only the first occurrence is imported.